tbanel/uniline/docs/index.md

 ## What about `^L` page separation?

 `Uniline` does not work well with `^L` (page separation) character.
-Nore with similar characters, like `^T`.
+Nor with similar characters, like `^T`.
 When trying to draw a line over such a character, the cursor may get stuck.
 This is because those characters occupy twice the width of a normal character.